pmndrs/jotai/readme.md

 <a id="writeonlyatoms" href="#writeonlyatoms"><img src="img/rec.04.svg" alt="Write only atoms" /></a>

-Just do not define a read method.
+Just do not define a read function.

 ```jsx
 const multiplyCountAtom = atom(null, (get, set, by) => set(countAtom, get(countAtom) * by))